-As followers of Jesus, how can we know we are making the “right” choice in situations the Bible doesn’t address?
-How can we know the difference between what’s good and bad?
-In this episode, Tim, Jon, and Carissa talk about the Bible’s purpose as wisdom literature designed to reveal God’s wisdom to humanity––even for complex circumstances it doesn’t explicitly address.
+How can we know we are making the “right” choice in situations the Bible doesn’t address?
+In this episode, Tim, Jon, and Carissa talk about the Bible as wisdom literature designed to reveal God’s wisdom to humanity—even for complex circumstances it doesn’t explicitly address.

 The Bible Wasn’t Written in English

 What makes the biblical languages so important?
 Because the Bible was written in another time and culture, we need to honor its ancient historical context and original languages as we read and study it.
 In this week’s podcast episode, Tim, Jon, and Carissa explore why an awareness of the Bible’s culture—and our own—can help us be better interpreters of the Bible.

 Have you ever figured out halfway through a conversation that you and another person were on totally different pages?
 Reading the Bible can feel like this at times.
 We’re all products of our cultures, families, and environments, and it affects how we understand others.
 In this episode, Tim, Jon, and Carissa prepare us for a cross-cultural conversation with the Bible by discussing the cultural values of the biblical authors.